Products of pairs of Dehn twists and maximal real Lefschetz fibrations: Introduction

 As another geometric application, we settle a question left unanswered in \cite{DIK:elliptic}.
 Namely, we show that the equivariant deformation class of a nonsingular real trigonal $M$-curve in a Hirzebruch surface (see section~\ref{S.tc} for the definitions) is determined by the topology of its real structure, see Theorems~\ref{th.def=dif} and~\ref{th.def=dif.z=0}.
 Moreover, at most two such curves may share homeomorphic real parts.

 One may speculate that it is the relation to \emph{maximal} geometric objects, which are commonly known to be topologically `rigid', that makes $2$-factorizations relatively `tame'.
 At present, we do not have any clue on what the general statements concerning the existence and uniqueness of $r$-factorizations may look like.
-One of the major reasons is the fact that, even though an analogue of Proposition~\ref{44} holds for any number of Dehn twists, Lemma~\ref{interesting.lemma} does not have an immediate extension to free groups on more than two generators.
+One of the major reasons is the fact that, even though an analogue of Proposition~\ref{44} holds for any number of Dehn twists, Lemma~\ref{interesting.lemma} does not have a literate extension to free groups on more than two generators, \cf.~\cite{Bardakov}.

-To our knowledge,\mnote{new paragraph on finiteness; ref to~\cite{Moishezon:infty} added} even the finiteness of the number of equivalence classes of factorizations of a given element is still an open question.
+To our knowledge, even the finiteness of the number of equivalence classes of factorizations of a given element is still an open question.
 According to R.~Matveyev and K.~Rafi (private communication), certain finiteness statements do hold in hyperbolic groups; alas, neither~$\MG$ nor~$\BG3$ is hyperbolic.
 On the other hand, found in B.~Moishezon~\cite{Moishezon:infty} is an example of an infinite sequence of non-equivalent factorizations (although non-simple) of the element $\Delta^2$ in the braid group~$\BG{54}$.